Template syntax

 Class attribute merging

-The parent class attribute is automatically merged with the child's class attribute: Suppose we have the following component:
+The parent class attribute is automatically merged with the child's class attribute.
+Suppose we have the following component:

 <button ="my-button" class="btn">Click me</button>

-And we mount it as follows:
+If we mount it as follows:

 <my-button class="large"/>

-<button class="btn large">click me</button>
+<button class="btn large">Click me</button>

 Passing data with :bind

-<!-- pass properties for the media object one by one -->
+<!-- Pass properties for the media object one by one -->

 <media-object :for="item in items"